notrichbish/airline-ticket-price-prediction/README.md

 The fuil report can be viewed in the "Report.docx" file.

 If anyone wants to use a part of the code.
-Please refeence it.
+Please reference it.
 Thanks.